Ultrajam/bootstrap-docs-jamroom/README.md

 So press on and write your module's docs in lovely Twitter Bootstrap styled html5.

-##Permissions - Twitter Bootstrap Resources for Jamroom 5
+##Permissions - Incomplete, Admin only for now

 ###Admin/Logged In/Public
 You can set each module to restrict viewing of the docs to admin only.